 Fibroids: A Common Problem

-The condition we’re discussing is uterine fibroids, fleshy, non-cancerous tumors that develop in, on or around a woman’s uterus.
-While the reasons why aren’t entirely clear, fibroids are three times as common in African American populations as in Caucasian ones.
+Let’s really understand uterine fibroids.
+These fleshy, non-cancerous tumors develop in, on or around your uterus.
+And, we don’t know why, but fibroids are three times as common in African American populations as in Caucasian ones.

-Unfortunately, many of these women are denied appropriate fibroid care.
-They are told to undergo hysterectomies—the complete removal of a woman’s uterus—to cure their fibroids.
-And, while a hysterectomy will eliminate a woman’s fibroid problems, it can cause a whole range of new health problems, aside from immediate infertility.
-Studies have shown that hysterectomies, especially in women under 40, can lead to incontinence, loss of sex drive, depression, obesity issues and cardiac problems later in a woman’s life.
+Unfortunately, many black women often cure fibroids with hysterectomies.
+Now, a hysterectomy will eliminate your fibroid problems.
+But it can cause a whole range of new health concerns.
+Not just immediate infertility.
+Studies show that hysterectomies, especially in women under 40, can lead to incontinence, loss of sex drive, depression, obesity and heart problems.